 This is a sort of token of appreciation for the miner’s work by the sender, but the real reward for miners comes when they participate in the creation of a new block of the blockchain.
 When a new block is created, the miners that created it get rewarded in newly minted bitcoins.
 The number of BTC awarded to miners is halved every 4 years, raising the mining difficulty level in order to make Bitcoin more scarce, since it is capped at a maximum amount of 21 million coins that can be in circulation.

 The method used to process transactions on the BTC blockchain and make sure there are no scams or fraudulent transactions is called the proof-of-work (PoW) algorithm.
+How does the bitcoin algorithm work?
 This algorithm takes advantage of the fact that the BTC blockchain is a decentralized public ledger and utilizes the computing power of system nodes to verify every transaction.

 A proof-of-work is the winning result of complex mathematical puzzles and tasks that miner rigs are constantly solving.
 The miner that solves the tasks associated with the next block of the blockchain is the one that has proven the work of the block data and is thus eligible for a reward in BTC.
 These tasks are so complex that only very powerful computers, i.e. mining rigs are able to efficiently solve them with the processing power of their GPUs.

 In the early days of BTC mining, CPUs were also used for but they were quickly abandoned because graphics processing units have much more adequate computing power.
 Nowadays, there are even more advanced specialized mining computers called ASIC miners, but they are very expensive.